Barnes & Noble Nook 1st Edition: Hacking

 Some Nook users have loaded Android applications on the Nook, such as Pandora, a web browser, a Twitter client called Tweet, Google Reader and a Facebook application.
 Many general Android applications running on the Nook present interactive areas of their interface on the E Ink display, making such applications difficult to manipulate on the device.
 However, Android applications optimized for the Nook screen are also available, including app launchers, browsers, library managers, and an online book catalog browser and feed reader.

 Although gaining superuser (root) access to install software on the Nook initially required physical disassembly of the device, As of 2010 users can gain root access using software alone.

 A new hardware revision introduced in August 2010, identifiable by a serial number starting with 1003, running firmware 1.4.1, requires different software than the older models.
 Attempting to gain root access using software designed for older models renders the unit unusable.

 As of October 2010, a new method involving spoofing a DNS entry has been found to root 1.4.1 Nooks.

 Availability

 Barnes & Noble made the Nook available for pre-order in the United States for following its launch on October 20, 2009 and began shipping on November 30, 2009.
-The device was available for demonstration and display in Barnes and Noble retail stores in early December.
+The device was available for demonstration and display in Barnes & Noble retail stores in early December.
 Barnes & Noble began selling the Nook in-store in February 2010.

 Due to the large number of pre-orders, the initial launch of the product involved multiple shipment dates depending on when customers ordered the Nook.
 The first shipment occurred as planned on November 30, but delays occurred with subsequent shipments as demand for the product exceeded production.
 Further shipments occurred between December and February.

 Barnes & Noble sent a $100 gift certificate via email to customers who had been promised delivery by December 24, 2009, but whose shipment was delayed past December 25.